 Joining a gym or working with a personal trainer is certainly an option but not always feasible.
 However, making time to go out for a brisk walk alongside some simple resistance exercises at home is more practical, cheaper and easy to plan into your day.
 You can invest in some inexpensive weights/bands or simply use some household items as weights but also consider exercises such as push-ups, lunges and squats.
 Building muscle mass will help boost your metabolism and encourage weight loss

 Not only will this avoid the need to snack but it also gives yourself a longer period of “fasting” until the morning.
-For more details on the benefits of Intermittent Fasting and a comprehensive guide to get you started, CLICK HERE
+For more details on the benefits of Intermittent Fasting and a comprehensive guide to getting you started CLICK HERE

 Once you have finished your evening meal, do not eat a single thing afterwards.
 Leave the kitchen and only return for a herbal tea or water until the morning.